Pingguoyuan Subdistrict, Beijing

 Pingguoyuan Subdistrict (Píngguǒyuán Jiēdào (苹果园街道)) is a subdistrict on the center of Shijingshan District, Beijing, China.
 It borders Sijiqing Township in its northeast, Bajiao and Gucheng Subdistricts in its south, as well as Jindingjie and Wulituo Subdistricts in its west.
 It is home to 97,543 residents as of 2020.

-The subdistrict was named Pingguoyuan (苹果园 (Apple Orchard)) for an orchard that used to exist in the area.
+The subdistrict was named Pingguoyuan (苹果园 (Apple Orchard)) for an orchard that used to exist in the area in Ming Dynasty.

 History

 Pingguoyuan Subdistrict was first organized in 1954.
 In 1958 it was changed to a production team, and changed back to a subdistrict in 1963.

 Administrative Divisions

 In the year 2021, Pingguoyuan Subdistrict oversaw the following 15 communities: